Game More, Pay Less

 19 customers mention ‘Writing quality’7 positive12 negative

-Customers have mixed opinions about the writing quality.
-Some find it well-written and engaging, while others mention issues like poor spelling, grammar, typos, and basic writing style.
+Customers have mixed opinions about the writing quality of the book, with some finding it well written while others point out poor spelling and grammar, numerous typos, and basic style.

 "...the book down, actually drives me almost up the wall, are the numerous typo's, obviously while the author gets some latitude as one just learning..."
 Read more